intel/yask/README.md

     or setting multiple dimensions in one API call.
   - `new_relative_var_point()` API is deprecated.
   - APIs that were previously deprecated in the `yk_var` class have been removed.
+  - Explicit support for persistent-memory devices has been removed.
+    (Persistent-memory accessible via separate NUMA nodes or other standard Linux mechanisms is supported as with any other special memory types, e.g., high-bandwidth memory.)

 ### Version 3
 * Version 3.05.00 changed the default setting of `-use_shm` to `true`.